BSBMyee/kivy-change-app-language-en-fr-zh-example-master/README.rst

 Goals:
  - Support International characters.
  - Show updating techniques for non kv lang code.
- - Add a third language as a learning exercise ("Inprogess").
+ - Add a third language as a learning exercise.